Velocity Disambiguation for Video Frame Interpolation: Experiment

 \subsection{Implementation}

-We leveraged the plug-and-play nature of our distance indexing and iterative reference-based estimation strategies to seamlessly integrate them into influential arbitrary time VFI models such as RIFE~\cite{huang2022real} and IFRNet~\cite{kong2022ifrnet}, and state-of-the-art models including AMT~\cite{li2023amt} and EMA-VFI~\cite{zhang2023extracting}.
-We adhere to the original hyperparameters for each model for a fair comparison and implement them with PyTorch~\cite{paszke2019pytorch}.
+We leveraged the plug-and-play nature of our distance indexing and iterative reference-based estimation strategies to seamlessly integrate them into influential arbitrary time VFI models such as RIFE~\cite{huang2022real} and IFRNet~\cite{kong2022ifrnet}, and state-of-the-art models including AMT~\cite{li2023amt} and EMA-VFI~\cite{zhang2023extracting}. \extension{To further strengthen the empirical evidence, we additionally validated the effectiveness of distance indexing on a diffusion-based model, LDMVFI~\cite{danier2024ldmvfi}, and a representative multi-frame method, VFI-Transformer~\cite{shi2022video}.} We adhere to the original hyperparameters for each model for a fair comparison and implement them with PyTorch~\cite{paszke2019pytorch}.
 For training, we use the septuplet dataset from Vimeo90K~\cite{xue2019video}.
 The septuplet dataset comprises 91,701 seven-frame sequences at $448 \times 256$, extracted from 39,000 video clips.
 For evaluation, we use both pixel-centric metrics like PSNR and SSIM~\cite{wang2004image}, and perceptual metrics such as reference-based LPIPS~\cite{zhang2018unreasonable} and non-reference NIQE~\cite{mittal2012making}.
 Concerning the iterative reference-based estimation strategy, $D_{ref}$ during training is calculated from the optical flow derived from ground-truth data at a time point corresponding to a randomly selected reference frame, like $t/2$.
 In the inference phase, we similarly employ a uniform map for reference, for example, setting $D_{ref}=t/2$.